dianaprince/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 127.0.0.1:6379> CONFIG GET maxmemory
 ```

-It remains at the default value of 0:
+It remains at the default value of `0`:

 ```shell
 1) "maxmemory"
 2) "0"
 ```

-Similarly, `maxmemory-policy` remains at the `noeviction` default setting:
+Check `maxmemory-policy`:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory-policy
 ```

-Returns:
+Similar to `maxmemory`, `maxmemory-policy` remains at the `noeviction` default setting:

 ```shell
 1) "maxmemory-policy"
 2) "noeviction"
 ```

-The configuration values have not changed because the Pod needs to be restarted to grab updated
-values from associated ConfigMaps.
-Let's delete and recreate the Pod:
+The configuration values have not changed because you need to restart the pod to grab updated values from associated ConfigMaps.
+Delete and recreate the pod:

 ```shell
 kubectl delete pod redis
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/website/main/content/en/examples/pods/config/redis-pod.yaml
 ```

+### Step 3: Validate changes

-Now re-check the configuration values one last time:
+Check the configuration values:

 ```shell
 kubectl exec -it redis -- redis-cli